home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 - Roborock is listed on our user documentation website under integrations with an automatically generated stub page that directs the user to the integration to use.
 - Roborock is listed in Home Assistant when clicking "add integration".
 When selected, we explain to the user that this product is integrated using a different integration, then the user continues to the Xioami Miio config flow.

-### IoT standard
+### IoT standards

-The "IoT Standard" virtual integration is an integration that uses an existing IoT standard to provide connectivity with the device.
+The "IoT Standards" virtual integration is an integration that uses an existing IoT standard to provide connectivity with the device.
 For example, the U-tec ultraloq works via Z-Wave and has no specific dedicated integration.

 Example manifest: